jakewvincent/texmagic.nvim/README.md

 Jump to: [Description](#-description) / [Requirements](#-requirements) / [Installation](#-installation) / [Configuration](#%EF%B8%8F-configuration) / [Troubleshooting](#-troubleshooting) / [To do](#%EF%B8%8F-to-do) / [Links](#-links)

 ## 📝 Description
 T<sub>E</sub>XMagic is a very simple [Neovim](https://neovim.io) plugin that facilitates LaTeX build engine selection via magic comments.
-It is designed with the [TexLab](https://github.com/latex-lsp/texlab) LSP server's build service in mind, which at the time of this plugin's making had to be specified globally in `init.lua`/`vim` and could not be set on a by-project basis.
+It is designed with the [TexLab](https://github.com/latex-lsp/texlab) LSP server's build service in mind, which at the time of this plugin's making had to be specified globally in `init.lua`/`vim` (with the help of [the Neovim team's lspconfig plugin](https://github.com/neovim/nvim-lspconfig)) and could not be set on a by-project basis.

 The plugin identifies magic comments at the very top of a LaTeX document (as below) and will currently only extract magic TeX *program* comments, which specify the name of a build "engine" or toolchain.